DShirk/mb-docs/docs/Specifications/initiative.md

 # Initiatives

-Initiatives are collections of Epics that drive towards a common goal.
+[Initiatives](https://www.atlassian.com/agile/project-management/epics-stories-themes) are collections of Epics that drive towards a common goal.

+[Epics](https://www.atlassian.com/agile/project-management/epics) are large bodies of work that can be broken down into a number of smaller tasks (called stories).

+[Stories](https://www.atlassian.com/agile/project-management/user-stories), also called “user stories,” are short requirements or requests written from the perspective of an end user.

 ## Initiative 1: Build a corpus of legal conclusions.